I grew up in a community that staunchly supports Israel. It’s the kind of place where you would regularly see billboards like this one:

 0 Homes of Israelis have been demolished by Palestinians since Sept.
 29, 2000.
 24,813 Palestinian homes have been demolished by Israelis.

 Then in June of 2009, I visited Israel and Palestine.
-In Israel, I saw a bustling, Western city with seemingly-endless resources.
+In Israel, I saw a bustling, Western country with seemingly-endless resources.
 In Palestine, I saw poverty, desperation, and violent oppression.

-Palestinian olive trees that were cut down by Israelis after the 2nd Intifada in an effort to cripple the Palestinian economy.
+Palestinian olive trees that were cut down by Israelis after the 2nd Intifada in an effort to damage the Palestinian economy.

 The Israeli Apartheid Wall, meant to “protect the Israelis from Palestinians,” though it actually acts as a land grab that cuts deep into the West Bank.